Cong president Sonia Gandhi forms 3 groups to chart road ahead for party | Politics

 While Rahul Gandhi and two prominent members of the G23 -- Ghulam Nabi Azad and Anand Sharma -- are part of the political affairs group, senior leaders P Chidambaram and Priyanka Gandhi Vadra are members of the Task Force-2024.

-G-23 is a group of dissenting Congress leaders who have demanded an organizational overhaul.
+G-23 is a group of dissenting Congress leaders who have demanded an organisational overhaul and have been vocal about their demand.

-Sonia Gandhi has also set up another group to coordinate the 'Bharat Jodo Yatra' planned from Kanyakumari to Kashmir from Gandhi Jayanti.
+Sonia Gandhi has also set up a group to coordinate the 'Bharat Jodo Yatra' planned from Kanyakumari to Kashmir from Gandhi Jayanti.

 The members of the Task Force-2024 are P Chidambaram, Mukul Wasnik, Jairam Ramesh, K C Venugopal, Ajay Maken, Priyanka Gandhi Vadra, Randeep Singh Surjewala and Sunil Kanugolu.

-''Each member of the Task Force shall be assigned specific tasks related to organization, communications and media, outreach, finance, and election Management. ''They shall have designated teams which will be notified subsequently,'' the statement said, adding the Task Force will also follow up on the Udaipur Nav Sankalp declaration.
+''Each member of the Task Force shall be assigned specific tasks related to organization, communications and media, outreach, finance and election Management. ''They shall have designated teams which will be notified subsequently,'' the statement said, adding the Task Force will also follow up on the implementation of the Udaipur Nav Sankalp declaration.

+The task force will be the body that will bring about organisational changes as decided at the three-day brainstorming session of the Congress in Rajasthan's Udaipur.

+Sonia Gandhi, in her concluding remarks at Udaipur, had mentioned setting up these groups to ensure the implementation of the decisions taken at the Chintan Shivir.

 The Central Planning Group for the Coordination of the 'Bharat Jodo Yatra' includes Digvijaya Singh, Sachin Pilot, Shashi Tharoor, Ravneet Singh Bittu, K J George, Jothi Mani, Pradyut Bordoloi, Jitu Patwari and Saleem Ahmed.

-All members of the task force and all heads of the Congress' frontal organizations will be ex officio members of the central group, the statement said.
+All members of the task force and all heads of the Congress' frontal organisations will be ex officio members of the central group, the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)